The Duck Who Never Was: Plot

 It is Donald Duck's birthday, but he becomes depressed when he discovers that his three nephews have forgotten about his birthday.
-Donald then applies for a job as a museum janitor, but his application form is turned upside down so that he is mistaken for sixty years old, an age at which the job isn't available.
+Donald then applies for a job as a museum janitor, but his application form is turned upside down so that he is mistaken for sixty years old (in reference to the comic being a 60th anniversary celebration), an age at which the job isn't available.
 While walking out of the museum, Donald is hit in the head by a magic urn.
 Suddenly, a birthday genie appears and offers him a wish.

 Donald doesn't believe the genie at first and inadvertently wishes that he were never born, a wish that the genie grants him.
 It only gradually dawns on Donald that he has been abruptly transported to an alternate reality: the world as it would be if he had never existed.

 When Donald gets out of the museum, he finds the streets dilapidated and his car gone.
 Just then, he notices Grandma Duck's car nearby and tries to get a lift to the police station.
 However, Donald is shocked to find Gyro Gearloose at the wheel.
 When Donald asks him what he's doing in Grandma Duck's car, Gyro says that he bought Grandma Duck's farm years ago.
 Gyro explains how he was once a brilliant inventor, until he created some think boxes that made animals as smart as people.
 When Gyro tried reversing their polarity, he was caught in the resulting burst and given a normal human brain.
 Afterwards, he was never able to invent anything again.
 (This references an old Carl Barks comic that ended quite differently, because in the original timeline, Donald was present rather than absent.)

 Donald is confused at first, but walks off to Scrooge McDuck's Money Bin to use the telephone.
 Inside, he finds his Grandma, sitting at the front desk, who tells him that she sold the farm to Gyro because she couldn't run it alone (Gus Goose never worked for her) and Daisy Duck bought this building from Scrooge years ago to use as her printing plant.
 She is now a wealthy novelist, having started writing romance novels to fill her lonely life.
 A haggard Daisy appears, looking like a diva wearing tons of makeup.
 After Donald tries explaining his situation to her, Daisy throws him outside (pummeling him with empty bottles, subtly suggesting that in this reality, she has become an alcoholic).